 Did we recommend a Staging Review in the Collaboration Cycle Request ticket?
 If so, follow the below guidelines to get started.

-Request this touchpoint before you begin launch, allowing enough time to implement feedback.
+Request this touchpoint when you believe your product is production-ready, before you begin launch, allowing enough time to implement any findings.
 This will vary depending on the size of your product.

 Staging Reviews require a 4 day lead time

 All test scenarios must be able to be completed by the Governance team.

 All possible user paths must be included for testing.

 Any test users identified for the product must be available, valid and/or functioning as specified.
 We will make no exceptions for third-party dependencies.

 All known bugs that could cause false errors have been addressed.

 We encourage VFS teams to schedule a Staging Review once they believe all requirements have been met.
 However, the Governance team has the right to postpone your Staging Review if any requirements still haven’t been met while we’re testing your product in the 4-day window before the Staging Review.